sameerkhanna786/RISCV-ISA-Emulator/README.md

 -i runs the simulator in interactive mode, in which the simulator executes an instruction each time the Enter key is pressed.
 The disassembly of each executed instruction is printed.
 -t runs the simulator in tracing mode, in which each instruction executed is printed.
 -r instructs the simulator to print the contents of all 32 registers after each instruction is executed.
-This option is most useful when
+This option is most useful when combined with the -i flag.
+-d instructs the simulator to disassemble the entire program, then quit before executing.